 Ahnfeltia plicata has a very wide geographic range, occurring from northern Russia to Portugal.
 The species is therefore likely to be tolerant of lower temperatures than it experiences in Britain and Ireland.
 Lüning & Freshwater (1988) incubated Ahnfeltia plicata from British Columbia at a range of temperatures for 1 week and tested their survivability by ability to photosynthesize at the end of the incubation period.
 The species survived from the coldest temperature tested (-1.5 °C) to 28 °C. Haglund et al. (1987) incubated Ahnfeltia plicata from the subtidal in Sweden at a range of temperatures and measured photosynthetic rate.
 There were no significant results, but photosynthetic rate appeared to be optimal at 15 °C and decreased either side of this temperature.

-Growth and survival of the key characterizing species, Polyides rotundus was tested over a temperature range of -5 to 30 oC.
-Polyides rotundus tolerated temperatures from -5 to 27 oC, grew well from 5 to 25 oC, and had a broad optimal range of 10-25 oC (Novaczek & Breeman, 1990).
+Growth and survival of the key characterizing species, Polyides rotunda was tested over a temperature range of -5 to 30 oC.
+Polyides rotunda tolerated temperatures from -5 to 27 oC, grew well from 5 to 25 oC, and had a broad optimal range of 10-25 oC (Novaczek & Breeman, 1990).
 This species tolerated 3 months in darkness at 0 oC (Novaczek & Breeman, 1990).

 Edyvean & Forde (1984b) suggest that populations of Lithophyllum incrustans are affected by temperature changes and salinity and that temperature and salinity ‘shocks’ induce spawning but no information on thresholds was provided (Edyean & Ford, 1984b).